cheind/py-motmetrics/Readme.md

 The CI pipeline also runs py-motmetrics and TrackEval 1.3.0 over the bundled `TUD-Campus` and `TUD-Stadtmitte` sequences.
 It checks per-sequence and combined HOTA, CLEAR, and Identity results, including all standard HOTA alpha thresholds.
+The job prints both implementations' values and their maximum absolute difference to the log and GitHub job summary.
+It fails if any difference exceeds `1e-6`.
 To run this comparison locally:

 ```bash